 The Mile High City is a fabulous destination.
 Its amazing climate changes with the seasons, and it is filled with attractions, amenities, luxury hotels, and sports bars and teams.
 This ensures everyone will have a great time, no matter when or why you choose to visit Denver.

-Overall, I recommend LoDo (Lower Downtown) as the best place to stay in Denver for tourist because it the most convenient location and it has a widest choice in accommodation.
-There are plenty of things to do and see that you can easily explore on public transport and by foot without renting a car.
+Overall, I recommend LoDo as the best area to stay in Denver for the first visit.
+Downtown is the most convenient location and it has a widest choice in accommodation.
+There are plenty of things to do and see that you can easily explore by public transport and on foot without a car.